akiomiyao/tif/README.md

         fastq-dump --split-files -A SRR823382

 for tif.pl,
-fastq files must save in tif/target/read directory.
+fastq files are saved in tif/target/read directory.

 target name can be changed to your fevorite.

 for old programs,
-fastq files must save in tif/read directory.
+fastq files are saved in tif/read directory.

-### BLAST programs
+### BLAST for old scripts

 Download BLAST programs